GuillaumeKoeglerSeiler/chess-board/README.md

 # chess-board
-Chess board made with JavaScript
+Chess board made with JavaScript and CSS